 - The writing resource is not available within the team

-- External sources of expertise have been identified
+- External sources of relevant expertise are identified

-All external writers will be given details of the house style and a copy of our writers' guidelines.
-Their work will be subject to the same procedures as information produced internally (ie the editorial workflow and specialist review process).
+All external writers must comply with our house style and our writers' guidelines.
+Their work is subject to the same procedures as information produced internally (ie the editorial workflow and specialist review process).

 - Systematic reviews

 - Review articles published in the British Medical Journal, the New England Journal of Medicine, The Lancet and Lancet Oncology, and relevant specialist journals eg urology